 Choosing an Australian School

-Choosing the "right school" for expatriates returning to Australia is a far from a trivial procees.
-Parents rightly assign a very high priority to choosing appropriate schools and in our experience expatriate parents are rightly concerned to ensure that an expatriate lifestyle does not impact on the schooling, or academic progress, of their children.
-We also often find that the location of schools is one of the chief determinates of where expatriates decide to live and, of course a commitment to private schooling is a substantial financial undertaking.
+Choosing the "right school" for expatriates returning to Australia is not a trivial exercise.
+Parents rightly assign a very high priority to choosing appropriate schools and we often find that the location of schools is one of the primary determinants of where expatriates decide to live and choosing a private education is a very substantial financial undertaking.

-Expatriates who are returning to their home base will assume they "know the market", but even this is usually largely anecdotal and neglects the fact that central to the process should be finding a school which is "right for your child, or children", and the schools may have changed markedly since parents had direct knowledge of them.
-Getting the decision wrong risks having a child who is unhappy in the environment and doesn't thrive - bearing in mind the transition for expatriate children can be more complex than for local children.
+Expatriates who are returning to their home base often assume they "know the market", but even this is often largely anecdotal and neglects the fact that central to the process should be finding a school which is "right for your child, or children", and the schools may have changed markedly since parents had direct knowledge of them.
+Making the wrong risks having a child who is unhappy in the environment and doesn't thrive - bearing in mind the transition for expat children can be more complex than for local children.

 Factors to Consider